 Water is life.
-The Eridanos Project is established to manufacture a vehicle, electrically powered and battery fuelled, to transport precious water from wells and rivers to where desperately needed in villages and communities.
+Terraintegra First Mile C.I.C. was established to implement the Eridanos Project: to design, develop, prototype and produce a vehicle, electrically powered and battery fuelled, which would transport precious water from wells and rivers to where desperately needed in villages and communities.

 Every day a person requires a minimum of about 10 litres of water to drink, wash and cook with.
 Every day about 850 million Europeans use an average of 200 litres of water while every day in Africa and Asia 885 million people do not even have access to 10 litres of clean water.
 Every day 4,000 children die from lack of water or the consumption of contaminated water.
 Every day women and children spend a combined 200 million hours transporting water.